sidmani/anodize/readme.md

-# Anodize your webpages
-Anodize is a static site generator and templating language.
-It's the magic behind https://www.sidmani.com and allows you to create no-frills websites from simple templates.
+Anodize is a static site generator that allows you to create no-frills websites from simple templates.
+It has several useful website features built-in; the philosophy is to have sane defaults rather than to allow excessive configuration.

+Differentiating features:
+- **Templating within markdown**: Anodize will parse templates inside the body of your markdown files, for things like lists of pages or files
+- **Incremental regeneration (beta)**: Automatically skip re-rendering files that haven't changed
+- **Global variables**: Declare variables in your configuration file and access them anywhere

-## Getting started:
+# Getting started:
 `$ npm install -g anodize`
-`$ cd your-website-directory`
+`$ cd your/website/directory`
 `$ anodize init`
-`$ anodize run`

-## How it works
+# How it works
+Anodize stores all config in the `.anodize.yml` file in the project root folder, which is assumed to be the current working directory unless the `-i` flag is passed.

+There are three subdirectories in the project root:
+- `template` stores Liquid templates for rendering the website.
+- `src` stores all of the source files.
+- `gen` is the output folder for the rendered HTML.
+The name of each of these folders is configurable in `.anodize.yml` under the keys `template`, `source`, `target` respectively.

+## Source folder
+Files in the source folder are either markdown files (everything with a `.md` extension) or static files (everything else).
+Static files are simply copied over to the target directory under the same relative path.

 ### Markdown format
 Markdown parsing is done by [ShowdownJS](https://github.com/showdownjs/showdown/).
+Each file contains:
-Each file begins with a header in YAML format:
+- a YAML header
+- one line with only `---`
+- a markdown body
 ```
 title: My first post
 sort: 5